wendyverdonk93/docs/content/api/discount/discount-unit-price.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 ---
 {{< description >}}
-## Discount added as unit price
+## Unit price discounts
-A discount added as seperate discount rule may conflict in refunding with postpaid payment methods.
-Therefore, it is advised to add the discount as unit price.
-As a result, no negative order rule is created, which means that refunding from a postpaid payment method will not cause a conflict.
+For [post-payment methods](/payments/methods/billing-suite/), add discounts as a unit price.

+No negative order rule is created, which avoids the refund conflict that can arise if you add discounts as separate discount rules or order rules.
 {{% /description %}}

 {{< code-block >}}